ged-odoo/blockdom/doc/make_your_own_framework/readme.md

 ```

 Frameworks are full of compromises.
 Few abstractions are zero-cost, especially
-if there are no compilation step.
+if there is no compilation step.
 Many choices can be made for many reasons.
 Developer experience is also a valid concern.
 As such, neither `blockdom` nor
 this toy framework are the perfect answer to what a framework should be.